 Seahawks' Jadeveon Clowney: Misses practice again

-Clowney (knee) did not participate in Thursday's practice, John Boyle of the Seahawks' official site reports.
+Clowney (core) was a non-participant in Thursday's practice, Michael-Shawn Dugar of The Athletic reports.

-Clowney has yet to practice this week, so a return Friday would be key in determining his availability for Sunday against the Eagles.
-L.J.
-Collier and Branden Jackson would stand to see increased snaps if the South Carolina product were to miss time.
+Clowney has now missed two-straight practices to start the week, despite coach Pete Carroll's optimism that the 26-year-old would suit up for Monday night.
+His progress will need to be tracked over the weekend.

 More News